 Although living under the Roman Empire, which promoted gods like Zeus and Hermes (Acts 14:12-13), Jesus Christ prayed that his Father’s Name should be hallowed or kept holy and said at John 17:26, “I have declared to them Your name, and will declare it, that the love with which You loved me may be in them, and I in them.” — New King James Version.

-Does that mean more than 7,000 different languages and some 8 billion people will “know” this Divine Name in some special way?
+Does that mean more than 7,000 different languages and over 7 billion people will “know” this Divine Name in some special way?
 Only time will tell.
 But Psalm 9:10 says, “They trust in Thee who do know Thy name, for Thou hast not forsaken those seeking Thee, O Jehovah.” — Young’s Literal Translation.

-Should all languages of the earth use this hallowed Name of God as Jesus taught in prayer and made known in his day?
-If God is taking out of the Gentiles “a people for His name” as Acts 15:14 says, might it be in our own interest to follow Paul’s example at Ephesians 3:14, 15?
+Should all languages of the earth use this hallowed Name of God as Jesus Christ taught in the Lord's prayer and made known in his day?
+You decide.
+But if God is taking out of the Gentiles “a people for His name” as Acts 15:14 says, it might be in our own best interest to follow Paul’s example at Ephesians 3:14, 15: